Get the Best WordPress Backup

 Maybe the WooCommerce update introduced critical issues on your live site.
 If you don’t want to troubleshoot, consider reverting your site to a previous version.

 Duplicator Pro offers a user-friendly one-click restore functionality.
-Simply go to the Packages page, where you’ll see all the backups of your site.
+Simply go to the Backups page, where you’ll see all the backups of your site.
 Find the backup you created before the update and hit Restore.

 This rollback feature acts as a safety net, restoring a stable version of your store if needed.